vincent-van-hoef/project_template/README.md

 # Aim

 This repo contains a structured set of files that - in theory - should fit most support projects from start to finish; i.e. from raw data processing over analysis to final report.
 The main workflow is driven by Nextflow and thus allows for the combination of different tools and methods.
-The hard-coded support for containeried software also secures the reproducibility of the analysis.
+The hard-coded support for containerized software also secures the reproducibility of the analysis.

 # Usage

+Click the "Use this template" button to start a new repo based on this example.
+Put raw data in the `data\raw` folder and modify the scripts as necessary (description of the different scripts below).

-Running a completed analysis is straightforward:
+Running a completed or ongoing analysis is straightforward:

 ```
 nextflow run main.nf